Padraic-O-Mhuiris/nix-presentation/slides.md

 <v-clicks>

-Typically a package manager will only provide a few variants of a given package
+Typically a package manager will only provide only one or a few variants of a given package

-Crafting a nix package becomes analogous to creating an API to build that package in a multitude of ways
+Crafting a nix package becomes analogous to creating an API to build that package for every variant

 If we look at how [`curl`](https://github.com/NixOS/nixpkgs/blob/nixos-22.11/pkgs/tools/networking/curl/default.nix#L185) is packaged